digitalnatives/nostromo-cli/README.md

 ### Step 2 - Set up API token

 The next step is fill in your personal API token.
 You can find this token in the user settings page.
-After that, the file content should look like this
+After that, the `.env` file content should look like this

 ```
 NOSTROMO_API_TOKEN=YOUR_PERSONAL_TOKEN